The Radio History Page

 I also traded off my trusty NC-303 (one of the really big mistakes I ever made!) and Hammarlund HX-50 for an SBE-34 xcvr.
 This transceiver was a good performing transceiver but it lacked CW, both in its mode selection and its VFO.
 That eventually played a part in trading it off on a Hallicrafters transmitter and receiver.

-1973/4: I added to my station with a Swan MB-40A.
+I added to my station with a Swan MB-40A.
 This was another big mistake I made.
 This particular radio came in with no serial number attached or etched on it.
 I had to send it back to the factory several times and on one trip back it came back with a serial number tag on it of 00001.
-This radio, when it worked right, was a great little radio, but a bit fickle at time!
+This radio, when it worked right, was a great little radio, but it could be a bit fickle at times!
 I traded this radio and my Hallicrafters on a Yaesu FT-101E!
+I wish I had kept this radio!

 I owned my Yaesu equipment for about 14 years or so until it was fried by lightening along with my computer network!

-1992/3/4: (not sure of the exact dates anymore!)
-I ended up selling the entire Yaesu station after it was fried for a down payment on my TS-690S Kenwood transceiver.
+I ended up selling the entire Yaesu station after it was fried by lightening for a down payment on my TS-690S Kenwood transceiver.
 This was my HF and 6m SSB station until the lightening hit again in July of 2007 and the transmitter suffered damage that was not repairable at a reasonable price!
 The receiver was not damaged and the radio now is a general coverage receiver for 1Mhz - 54Mhz.
 I would like to purchase a TS-690s that has a non-working receiver with a working transmitter so that I can make a receiver/transmitter station of the two radios. if you have one of the radios with a non-working receiver and working transmitter and want to sell it a a reasonable price, please send me and email.

 I started collecting the Drake station in the Fall of 2007.
 My antennas and house took a direct lightening hit in July of 2007.
 The total bill came to over $13000 in damage to my computer network, amateur radio equipment, and house.
 When I started collecting my present station, I had a really strong desire to go back to older equipment that had old fashioned tubes, meters, and analog tuning.
 The old desire to own the radio station I had wanted since I first laid my hands on the receiver at a local ham outlet came out and I ended up purchasing that equipment over EBAY.